 You can’t come to Bend, Oregon and not do the Bend river float on the Deschutes River!
 Seriously!
 Just walk across the bridge by the Mill District and you will see all the river floaters heading down the river.
+This is by far one of the top things to do in Bend, Oregon.

 If you have your own tubes bring them with on your trip, it will save you the hassle of trying to find them here or renting them.
 Just be sure to have a pump with you to make it easy to inflate and deflate them.